Okaloosa County Drug Crime Defense Attorneys

 Okaloosa County has a zero tolerance policy when it comes to drug possession.
 If you are found with the smallest amount of controlled substance or drugs, you will be facing criminal charges.
 Depending on the drug, the charge will either be a misdemeanor or felony.

 My name is Tim Flaherty.
-I’ve been an Okaloosa County criminal defense lawyer since 2001.
+I’ve been an Okaloosa County drug crime defense lawyer since 2001.
 Brandy Merrifield is my partner.
 If you have been charged with a drug crime, call Flaherty Defense Firm today at (850) 243-6097 for a free consultation.